dmjones/go-stash/README.md

 # go-stash

-Go-stash is a Go library providing an in-memory data store, backed by a file on disk.
+Go-stash provides an in-memory data store, backed by a file on disk.
 It's designed for simple object storage when you don't need the overhead of a proper database.

 Stash instances are safe for concurrent use by multiple goroutines.
 Data is serialized to disk using `json.Marshal()`, please see [the JSON docs](https://golang.org/pkg/encoding/json/#Marshal) to understand how values are encoded to JSON.